Quick Questions? Email Us

 • Sterilized water

-These items are exempt from standard liquid limits but may be screened.
+These items are usually exempt from standard liquid restrictions but may be screened at security.

 • Infants must have a valid passport